lab-mullon/lab-mullon.github.io/_posts/2023-08-14-creux-du-van.md

 <img src="/assets/images/CreuxDuVan.jpeg"  width="50%" style="display:block;margin-left:auto;margin-right:auto;">

-Against the backdrop of awe-inspiring views, we engaged in relaxed discussions about evolutionary theory, in particular genetic architecture and the contribution of Orr to the Fisher's geometric model.
+Against the backdrop of awe-inspiring views, we engaged in relaxed discussions about evolutionary theory, in particular genetic architecture and the contribution of Orr to Fisher's geometric model.
 Ewan also told us all about what he saw at the SMBE conference a few weeks ago.
-The movie Oppenheimer was also a headted debate *hahah*
+The movie Oppenheimer was also a heated debate *hahah*

 The juxtaposition of this beautiful landscape and the intellectually stimulating discussions created a unique experience.